What is a "mind-body" approach and how can it help me?

-In some cases a combination of medication and therapy is the right course of action.
+I am not a prescriber, but I can make referrals to professionals who are able to prescribe.
+In some cases a combination of medication and therapy may the right course of action.
 I have years of experience collaborating with both western and holistic health care practitioners.
-It is VERY important to discuss any mental health challenges with your medical provider.
-While prescription medication can be very helpful and essential to the stabilization of some people, having additional support via therapy can address the causes of our distress and the behavior patterns that curb our progress.
-You can best achieve sustainable growth and a greater sense of well-being with an integrative approach to wellness.
+It is very important to discuss any mental health challenges with your medical provider.
+While prescription medication can be very helpful and essential to the stabilization of some people, having additional support via therapy can address the causes of our distress and the behavior patterns that limit our progress.

 Is therapy confidential?

 I hold my interactions with clients with deep integrity and confidentiality, whether they be clients seeking therapy, coaching, or bodywork.